 Choose how much of your pot you want to risk on the outcome, depending on how confident you are and how much cash you want to risk, this could be the entire £ 1,000 on one answer right down to a £500 split on each.
 Once the result of the first question is known, the amount you bet on the response will be returned to you.
 Using the screenshot example, I did a £ 1,000 split on Tottenham not to score first, and £ 0 to score first on them.
 I get £1,000 to use on the next question if they don’t score first, if I don’t get £0 and I’m out–but I can join a fresh match now which will be 30 days away.

 Note that before you even think about it halving the amount each time will leave you with less than £ 1 at the end, so it’s not worth the effort just playing the probabilities and halving each time.

 If you answer your 10 questions very confidently and you get them all right then you bagged a cool £ 1,000 in money for yourself.
-However, the liklihood of this happening is very low so you might want to split your cash a bit along the way, especially when you don’t feel super confident on the outcome.
+However, the likelihood of this happening is very low so you might want to split your cash a bit along the way, especially when you don’t feel super confident about the outcome.

 Once you’ve completed free matches after the first thirty days, you can now purchase tickets to re-enter if you want.
-At this point, the game becomes more flexible, you can vary the amount of ticket’s you purchase up to a maximum of £50 worth of tickets on the game.
-If you choose a £ 50ticket and answer 16 questions correctly the prize will be a massive £ 1,000,000, which will depreciate as you decrease the number of questions and/or the amount of stake.
-With 2 questions, the lowest ticket and pot amount is £ 2, giving a £ 7 award.
+At this point, the game becomes more flexible, you can vary the number of tickets you purchase up to a maximum of £50 worth of tickets on the game.
+If you choose a £50 ticket and answer 16 questions correctly the prize will be a massive £ 1,000,000, which will depreciate as you decrease the number of questions and/or the amount of stake.
+With 2 questions, the lowest ticket and pot amount is £2, giving a £ 7 award.